 With Picasso, Andy Warhol and Marlon Brando all being diehard fans of this contemporary jumper, there are endless visual references for when you’re in a styling pickle.

-When styling a statement jumper like our Chunky Merino Breton Submariner, pair with classic pieces like our Heavyweight Cotton T-Shirt and Extra Fine Merino Beanie for an effortless outfit.
+When styling a statement jumper like our Chunky Merino Breton Submariner, pair with classic pieces like our 100% Supima Cotton T-Shirts and Merino Beanie Hats for an effortless outfit.
 Accessories are a great way to introduce new colours and our Alpaca Everyday Socks are ideal for keeping body heat locked in.

-If you’re after a more lightweight Breton, search our bestselling cotton styles here
+If you’re after a more lightweight Breton, search our bestselling ultra fine cotton Breton jumpers for men.

-Though vast improvements in machinery mean that we’re no longer hand knitting our jumpers over an open fire, the traditional elements of the Fisherman’s cable are still recocgnised within our heavy weight, British wool cable knit.
+Though vast improvements in machinery mean that we’re no longer hand knitting our jumpers over an open fire, the traditional elements of the Fisherman’s cable are still recognised within our collection of stylish yet timeless knits.

-Available in Ecru, Denim and Charcoal, all colours will offer the wearer a heavy duty, expertly crafted jumper, steeped in heritage.
+Available in a range of timeless colours, these hardwearing heritage knits offer the wearer a heavy duty, expertly crafted jumper, steeped in history.